Cafe Munding

 Worth knowing

-Innsbruck may be full of legacies of the Gumpps, but they would probably not recognise their own home.
-In 1911, the façade underwent a complete remodelling.
-Anton Kirchmayr designed the Munding in a wild mix of styles between Tyrolean Heimatstil, Art Nouveau and Historicism.
-Unfortunately, these remarkable murals did not last.
-In 1936, the building was remodelled in the Tiroler Moderne The building was renovated in a style that moved away from the typical alpine charm with extensive wood panelling.
-Today, the façade is adorned with a large picture of St Christopher and a poem in Tyrolean dialect.
+The striking building next to the Kolbenturm was once the home of one of Innsbruck’s most influential dynasties.
+The master builders of the Gumpp clan shaped the cityscape for generations with their baroque buildings.
+Innsbruck is full of the Gumpps’ legacy, but they would hardly recognise their own residence today.
+Although the core of the Gumpp House still dates back to the 17th century, its façade underwent a complete remake in 1911.
+Anton Kirchmayr designed the Munding in a wild mix of styles, combining Tyrolean Heimatstil, Art Nouveau, and Historicism.
+Unfortunately, these remarkable wall paintings did not survive.
+In 1936, the building was renovated in the style of Tyrolean Modernism, a movement that turned away from the typical Alpine charm with its extensive wooden panelling.
+Today, a large image of Saint Christopher, along with a poem in Tyrolean dialect, adorns the façade.

 The master builders Gumpp and the baroqueisation of Innsbruck